 Sanitize any indoor areas that may have been exposed to infected saliva.

 Sometimes it is someone else's pet who attacks or fights with your dog.
-If this occurs, it is your right and responsibility to ask for proof that the animal has been vaccinated for rabies.
+If this occurs,

-Preventing Rabies in Dogs
+Preventing Rabies In Dogs

 Rabies is rare in the United States because so many pets get rabies vaccinations.